As someone who sees “the glass half empty AND half full” my optimism has been balanced by a huge doze of reality, the half full part.

 They are nowhere to be seen fighting against any of it.

 Those of us who are, are all septuagenarians, octogenarians and even nonagenarians.
-Were tired for fighting against the system our entire lives, but we haven’t given up.
+Were tired of fighting against the system our entire lives, but we haven’t given up.

 And the really discouraging thing, as I see it, is humanity is well on its way to extinction.
 NOTHING, nothing at all can reverse the destruction of the habitat that supports all life on the planet.
 Extreme weather events are now common place all over the world.